Cervical screening is recommended

 Based on your age and sex assigned at birth, you can choose to continue with HPV testing or discuss stopping with a doctor.
 Because many screening sites accept self referrals, you may be able to schedule directly.
 If you don’t already have a provider, we’ll help you find options near you.

-Cervical cancer screening is ideally done during an in-office exam with a health care professional.
+Cervical cancer screening can be done during an in-office exam with a health care professional, or self-collected with an at-home test kit.

 Prepare ahead of time